ut-amrl/ros-noetic-docker/README.md

 ### Add /dockerrc to your shell file

+`/dockerrc` provides default commands to initialize ROS and associated PATH environment variables.
+Users can use these defaults by sourcing `/dockerrc` in their shell files, e.g.

 ```shell
 [[ -e /dockerrc ]] && source /dockerrc
 ```

+or specify their own configuration in their shell init file.

 ### Build and start your Docker container